roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

  - **The front panel power is connected correctly**.
 Get back to <a href="#how-to-install-front-panel-power-cables">the front panel power cable installation</a> and double check if you get them installed the right way.
 For instance, this was the reason why my PC did not work.
  - **RAM sticks are seated securely**.
 Try to reinstall your RAM sticks.
 RAM port mechanism should lock them down.
  - **Power supply cables are connected firmly**.
-Make sure your power cables are fully connected on the both sides.
+Make sure your power cables are fully connected on both sides.
 I had some issues with this as well.
-Each connector has a plastic lock mechanism that should hold cables inside of ports.
+Each connector has a plastic lock mechanism that should hold cables inside of the ports.
 Check if all locks are activated.
- - **Motherboard is installed on the standoffs**.
-Some cases provides a special standoff screws on which motherboard should be installed.
+ - **The motherboard is installed on the standoffs**.
+Some cases provide a special standoff screws on which motherboard should be installed.
 Standoffs elevate the motherboard and protect it from touching metal trays which may lead to the short out.

-Another symptoms I want to review is **your PC turns on but shuts down after short time during booting**.
+Onother symptoms I want to review is **your PC turns on but shuts down after short time during booting**.
 In this case, there may be faulty components that prevent your PC build from running.
 I found a good strategy to diagnose this kind of issues:

-- Try to unconnect all "unnecessary" components like second HDD or case coolers and double check whenever the issue is still in place.
+- Try to unplug all "unnecessary" components like second HDD or case coolers and double check whenever the issue is still in place.
-- Keeps unconnecting things untill your issue is not there anymore.
+- Keeps unconnecting things until your issue is not there anymore.
-- Last unconnected component is likely the reason of the issue.
+- The last unconnected component is likely the reason for the issue.
 Try to connect it again to prove the assumption.

 The following video shows the process of troubleshooting in action:

 [embed: How to diagnose faulty PC components?](https://www.youtube.com/embed/QP6pAPctqbk)
 <div class="image-title">How to diagnose faulty PC components?</div>

 Also, your motherboard may have debug LEDs which indicate what components in the system are not found.
-In this case, you need to double check that signaled components are getting power and installed correctly.
+In this case, you need to double check that signalled components are getting power and installed correctly.

-Finally, after some time you will be able to see a video signal on your screen and system that is looking for bootable device.
+Finally, after some time you will be able to see a video signal on your screen and system that is looking for a bootable device.

 ![PC Boot](./img/pc-boot.jpg "PC Boot")
 <div class="image-title">PC Boot and back side of the case with cable management sections</div>

-It's a good time to mount your PSU and take advantage of cable management system that your computer case provides.
+It's a good time to mount your PSU and take advantage of the cable management system that your computer case provides.

 ![EVGA G2 750W Installed](./img/evga-g2-750w-installed.jpg "EVGA G2 750W Installed")
 <div class="image-title">Mounted PSU</div>